gbmhunter/MIOStream/README.rst

 ========= ========== ===========================================================================================
 Version   Date       Comment
 ========= ========== ===========================================================================================
-v1.0.0.0  2014-10-12 Initial commit, basic MIOStream and MIOStringStream objects have been implemented with one unit test.
+v1.0.1.0  2014-10-12 Add the capability to insert integers and floats into a MIOStream, closes #1. v1.0.0.0  2014-10-12 Initial commit, basic MIOStream and MIOStringStream objects have been implemented with one unit test.
 ========= ========== ===========================================================================================